Morses Club agent - Jayne

 I worked for Superdrug before this in the pharmacy department.
 I got all the prescriptions ready and delivered them to people's homes as well as working behind the counter.
 I've worked in retail from leaving school so I've always been used to interacting with people.

-For me it was the flexibility, my children were quite young and I could work the Agent role around school times and family life which was a big benefit.
+For me it was the flexibility, my children were quite young an I could work the agent role around school times and family life which was a big benefit.

 What does an 'average' day look like for you?